A. The theme of Hebrews 7.

 e.
 He ever lives to make intercession for them: It strengthens us to know that Jesus prays for us, and that He ever lives to pray for us.
 This is tremendous encouragement to anyone who feels like giving up.

 i.
-Romans 8:33-34 shows that the Apostle Paul considers this intercessory work of Jesus on our behalf important.
+Romans 8:33-34 shows that the Apostle Paul consider this intercessory work of Jesus on our behalf important.
 There, he pictured Jesus defending us against every charge or condemnation through His intercession.

 ii.
 “Our blessed Lord is interceding for us, but He is in no sense appeasing God.
 All that God’s holy Being and righteous government could demand was once for all, completely and forever, satisfied at the Cross.”
 (Newell)